lkiesow/leihs-wiki/LDAP-configuration.md

 The hostname of your LDAP server.
 Active Directory: enter your AD domain name here, not just a hostname.
 The domain name resolves to all available Domain Controllers - good for redundancy.
 In the example above the value should read
 'example.org'
-A regular hostname is will work, but without redundancy of course.
+A regular FQDN of any single Domaincontroller will work too, but without redundancy of course.

 #### port
 Active Directory: Use 636 if you want to use `simple_tls` encryption.
 Use 389 if you set `encryption` to `none`.
 Open your firewall to allow either 636 TCP or 389 (UDP, TCP).